gavinly/CosmosGWG/Month2.2020.md

 - Consider recommendations for GWG Q2 initiatives ie. what could a Q2 GWG community-spend proposal look like?

 ## Notes
+The Zoom video link in the calendar invite failed, making it difficult for attendees to join.
+We started recording the call ten minutes late at 14:10 UTC and finished on time at 15:00 UTC.

 ### Attendees
 x attendees in total, with introductions from new attendees:
 - name ([organization](https://google.com)) - governance interest